Professional Teeth Cleaning for a Healthy Smile

 - Overall mouth health and total body wellness

-During your dental cleaning, your hygenist will use special tools to remove the plaque and tartar from your teeth as well as any other food debris that may have been left behind by your toothbrush at home.
-Once all of the debris has been removed, using an abrasive polishing paste, your hygeniest will polish your teeth to prevent plaque buildup between cleanings.
+During your dental cleaning, your hygienist will use special tools to remove the plaque and tartar from your teeth as well as any other food debris that may have been left behind by your toothbrush at home.
+Once all of the debris has been removed, using an abrasive polishing paste, your hygienist will polish your teeth to prevent plaque buildup between cleanings.

 During your dental examination, our dentist gathers crucial information about your teeth and how to care for them.
 Dental exams usually include imaging, screening and a detailed assessment by your dentist.

 X-rays give your dentist the opportunity to see what’s going on below the gumline and get a good look at the roots of your teeth.
 When reviewing your x-rays, your dentist is looking for any signs of decay, tumors, damage to the roots of your teeth or loss of bone in the jaw and infection.

 After your images have been reviewed, your dentist will screen your mouth for gum disease, and oral cancer.
 Dentists are trained to notice the warning signs of these serious conditions and early detection could make or break the success of treatment.

 Between the x-rays and screenings, your dentist now has a pretty good picture of your mouth health but the next step completes the comprehensive exam.
 Your dentist will use sterile tools to check every tooth individually to ensure no signs of decay have been missed.